liyifu93/Three-Feeder_Co-Simulation_System/Typhoon_HIL/API/README.md

 This is the folder for Typhoon HIL API code.

-I run the Typhoon HIL API on VScode by Python language.
+I run the Typhoon HIL API on Visual Studio Code by Python language.

 You need to install the [Typhoon-HIL-API](https://pypi.org/project/Typhoon-HIL-API/) first.